Charles Lazzio, a life long resident of Lake Geneva, passed away at age 99 after a short stay at Holton Manor in Elkhorn, WI.

 Derrick Funeral Home assisted the family with arrangements.

-To plant a tree in memory of Charles Samuel Lazzio, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charles Samuel Lazzio, please visit our floral store.